mickmcq/mickmcq.github.io/infointeractdsgn/00intro/index.md

 ```

 ::: {.notes}
-Of particular note in the above definitions is that people define information according to their work.
-Claude Shannon popularized the notion of information as a message received and understood because that notion served his development of information theory, which underlies the field of network communication.

-Some pundits like to posit a hierarchy of data, information, knowledge, and wisdom to support their work in a field called knowledge management.
-This field was popular about a dozen years ago and its influence had waned by the time the last definition above had been added to the Free Dictionary of Computing.

 So, I went online for definitions and here is what I found.
 This is a pretty boring definition actually.
 It uses the term
 knowledge, so I looked up knowledge.
 That definition refers to